Certificate of Destruction for Saint Paul Businesses

 Six Required Elements in a Defensible Certificate of Destruction

-Under NIST SP 800-88 Rev. 1 and HIPAA 45 CFR §164.312, a compliant certificate must include: the organization name and address, device serial numbers, destruction method applied (purge-level overwrite, degauss, or physical shredding), date and time of destruction, technician name and signature, and a downstream disposal statement.
-Per R2v3:2020 certification standards, downstream tracking must document materials through final processing at R2-certified smelters.
-STS Electronic Recycling certificates meet all six requirements for Saint Paul government agencies, healthcare systems, and enterprises.
-For organizations requiring witnessed destruction, our on-site hard drive shredding service includes real-time observation with same-day certificate delivery.
+Under NIST SP 800-88 Rev. 1 and HIPAA 45 CFR §164.312, a compliant certificate of destruction must include: organization name and address, device serial numbers, destruction method (purge, degauss, or physical shredding), date and time, technician attestation, and a downstream disposal statement.
+Per R2v3:2020 standards, downstream tracking must document materials through R2-certified smelter processing.
+STS certificates meet all six requirements for Saint Paul organizations.
+For witnessed destruction, our on-site hard drive shredding service delivers same-day certificates.

-A certificate of destruction differs from a data wipe report in one critical way: it confirms irreversible physical or cryptographic destruction rather than software-level erasure.
-For regulated industries in Saint Paul — healthcare under HIPAA, government under FISMA, and financial services under GLBA 16 CFR Part 314 — a certificate of destruction is the only documentation satisfying OCR and agency auditors during formal compliance reviews.
+A certificate of destruction confirms irreversible physical or cryptographic destruction — not software-level erasure.
+Under FISMA and GLBA 16 CFR Part 314 requirements, Saint Paul regulated industries must produce this documentation to satisfy OCR and agency auditors during formal compliance reviews.

 ABSOLUTELY FREE

-STS Electronic Recycling provides ABSOLUTELY FREE electronics pickup for qualifying Saint Paul businesses, government agencies, and healthcare facilities — certificates of destruction included at no additional cost.
+STS Electronic Recycling provides ABSOLUTELY FREE electronics pickup for qualifying Saint Paul businesses, government agencies, and healthcare facilities — certified data destruction documentation included at no additional cost.

 Get Free Quote →Trusted by Saint Paul's Most Compliance-Driven Organizations